 Southwest Rapid Rewards Plus Card Highlights

-- Signup Bonus: Earn 40,000 bonus points when you open a new account and spend $1,000 in the first 3 months.
-In many cases, earning the initial 40K signup bonus is almost enough for 2 round-trip tickets to the Caribbean, although it depends on your dates and airports.
+- Signup Bonus: Earn 65,000 bonus points when you open a new account and spend $2,000 in the first 3 months.
+In many cases, earning the initial 65K signup bonus is enough for 2 round-trip tickets to the Caribbean, although it depends on your dates and airports.

 - Anniversary Bonus: You’ll earn an additional 3,000 bonus points on your cardmember anniversary each year.

 - Earn Points for Spending: You earn 2 points per dollar spent at Southwest or with select hotel and car rental partners.
-And through June 30, 2020, grocery purchases earn 3x points.
 All other spending is 1:1.